-This Day in History: The U.S. Supreme Court meets for the first time (sort of)
+This Day in History: The first Supreme Court Justices

-Transportation issues would dominate the life of our first Supreme Court justices in a way that we cannot imagine today.
-The Judiciary Act of 1789 required Justices to travel the circuit and hold circuit court twice a year in each district.
+The first meeting of the Supreme Court was set for February 1, 1790.
+As with so many other events, 18th-century transportation problems caused that meeting to be delayed for a day.
+Indeed, transportation issues would dominate the life of our first Supreme Court justices in a way that we cannot imagine today.
+The Judiciary Act required Justices to travel the circuit and hold circuit court twice a year.
 The idea was to enable Justices to be familiar with local concerns and local laws.

 The Justices apparently hated the traveling requirement.
-As Jay once wrote, “Circuits press hard on us all.”
-He traveled 7 months out of the year, which was hard with young children at home.
+Jay, for instance, traveled 7 months out of the year, which was hard with young children at home.
 By 1793, the law had changed and Justices were required to travel the circuit only once in a year.
 The traveling requirement was not completely eliminated until 1891.
-Today, of course, the Justices simply hear cases in D.C., and they are not required to travel at all.
+Today, of course, the Justices simply hear cases in D.C. and are not required to travel at all.

 Joseph Ellis, His Excellency: George Washington (2004)